 The other option is just to turn up and see if you can find a nice spot to say ‘I do’.
 You see, the venue is outdoors and open to the public.

 Every time I’ve been there with some clients, it’s been easy to find a nice area to take photos.
 All the times I’ve been there, the dome area has been available.
 Sure, you may have to wait a couple of minutes.
-There may be tourists or other photographers with their clients.
+At almost all times of the day, you’ll find tourists, locals and photographers with their clients.

 Incorporating the Palace of Fine Arts into your wedding photos

 Before I dive into specifics of booking and planning a wedding at the Palace, it’s worth keeping an overview in mind.

 When most people think about utilizing a location on their wedding day, they think about having their wedding ceremony there.

 However you can easily have the Palace of Fine Arts be a portrait location – and have the ceremony at another venue or location.
 Ask your photographer or planner how it would work in terms of timing.